Zieria madida: Taxonomy and naming

-Zieria madida was first formally described in 2007 by Marco Duretto and Paul Forster from a specimen collected on Thornton Peak and the description was published in Austrobaileya.
+Zieria madida was first formally described in 2007 by Marco Duretto and Paul Irwin Forster from a specimen collected on Thornton Peak and the description was published in Austrobaileya.
 The specific epithet (madida) is a Latin word meaning "moist", "soaked" or "sodden" referring to the wet, misty mountaintops where this species grows.

 Distribution and habitat

 This zieria is found on and around Thornton Peak and Mount Pieter Botte where it grows on windswept granite outcrops on mountaintops.

+Conservation status

+Zieria madida is classified as "critically endangered" under the Queensland Government Nature Conservation Act 1992.
+It is not listed in the Australian Government Environment Protection and Biodiversity Conservation Act 1999.